RunMat

 The same code, in each language

-MATLAB code runs unchanged in RunMat and Octave.
-Python and Julia require syntax changes -- different imports, different array APIs, and in Python's case entirely different idioms.
+Simple MATLAB-syntax code can run unchanged in RunMat and Octave.
+Python and Julia require syntax changes: different imports, different array APIs, and in Python's case entirely different idioms.
 The same sine-wave plot in each language follows below.

 RunMat / Octave (MATLAB syntax)